The Family Property Act – What is it, and why does it matter to you?

 A “relationship of interdependence” is defined by section 1(f) of the Adult Interdependent Relationships Act as a relationship outside of marriage in which any two persons:

-According to the new legislation, if you are considered an Adult Interdependent Partner, and you separate on or after January 1, 2020, or become former Adult Interdependent Partners after January 1, 2020, then the Family Property Act applies, unless you have entered an agreement that says otherwise.
+According to the new legislation, if you are considered an Adult Interdependent Partner, and you separate on or after January 1, 2020 and become former Adult Interdependent Partners after January 1, 2020 then the Family Property Act applies, unless you have entered an agreement that says otherwise.